tsuru/tsuru/docs/using/docker-image.rst

 Creating the app
 ================

-To create an app, you use the command `app-create`:
+To create an app, you need to use the command `app-create`:

 .. highlight:: bash